yury-lysogorskiy/lammps/doc/src/fix_langevin_gjf.rst

 Restrictions
 """"""""""""

 This fix is not compatible with run_style respa.
+It is not compatible with accelerated packages such as KOKKOS.

 Related commands
 """"""""""""""""